davidchambers/tutor/README.markdown

 Attributes not applicable to the card type (e.g. lands have no mana cost) or not present (e.g. certain creatures have no rules text) are omitted.

+## GET /lang/:id or GET /lang/:name

+Return the JSON representation of the available translations of the specified card (by Gatherer id) or by name.
+The result is an array of objects with the following properties:

+  - `card_name`
+  - `language`
+  - `id`

+`card_name` is the translated name of the card, `language` is the english name of the language, and `id` is the Gatherer id of the translated card.

 ## GET /set/:name/:page?

 Returns a page of cards (up to 25) from the specified set.
 The first page of